dataArtisans/flink-training-web/index.md

 ---
-title: Apache Flink Training
+title: Apache Flink™ Training
 layout: page
 ---

-[Apache Flink](http://flink.apache.org)<sup>&reg;</sup> is an open source platform for scalable stream and batch data processing.
+[Apache Flink™](http://flink.apache.org) is an open source platform for scalable stream and batch data processing.
 It offers expressive APIs to define batch and streaming data flow programs and a robust and scalable engine to execute these jobs.

 ### Goals and scope of this training